 6. Hand Engraving

 Machine engraving is great for precision, but it relies on templates.
 Hand engraving is ideal for unique designs that can’t be replicated.

 One of the nice things about hand engraving is that it can be done after the ring is finished.

-The third ring in the pictures was purchased with a high polished finish.
+The third ring in the pictures, a white gold online purchase with a high polished finish, was found wanting in the style department.
 It was later hand engraved.
 It gave the engagement ring new life and a great new look.